CrowdStrike/Cloud-AWS/Security-Hub/manual-install.md

 1. **Create New Queue**:
     - Click on the **Create queue** button.
     - Select **Standard** as the queue type.
-    - Name the queue per your naming convention, for instance, we will use `SecHubIntQueue`.
+    - Name the queue per your naming convention, for instance, we will use `SecHubQueue`.

 1. **Configure Queue Settings** (optional):
     - Under the **Configuration** section, set the **Visibility Timeout** to 120 seconds.